The Island Wedding of the Century!

 Leah Sasso and Bill Stevens

-St. Thomas is the most ideal place for a wedding.
+The island of St. Thomas was and still is the most romantic location for a wedding.

-It was also the island home to a beautiful, musically-talented, young girl who met her future husband in the classroom of her Catholic high school.
+It was also home to a beautiful, teenage girl, endowed with musical talents, who would meet her future husband in the classroom of her Catholic high school.

-Leah was named for a distant Aunt who passed away in 1916 at the age of 76.
+Leah was named for a great-grandmother who passed away in 1916 at the age of 76.

 The earlier Leah Sasso, who resided near the Harmonic Lodge, was married to Abraham I. Sasso, Leah’s great-grandfather.